THE DOORS' "RIDERS ON THE STORM”: HOW THE RAIN EFFECT IS USED

 instrumentation.

-almost as important a part of it as the drums and electric bass.
+almost as important as the drums and electric bass.

 The result is an ambitious and daring artistic leap